MartinThoma/MartinThoma.github.io/content/2017-09-06-git-repository-managers.md

 ---
 Git is likely todays most important version control system.
 It is used for Linux, actively developed and stable.

+If hosted solutions are ok, I would likely use GitHub.
+I've used GitHub for personal projects since 2011 and only experienced one outage of about 1 hour or so.
+Besides that, it was reliable.
+And the support was good.

 ## Git Basics